Many people feel that flood insurance is for homes that are located near the coast or by large lakes or rivers. Nothing can be further from the truth!

 All municipalities in Maryland maintain flood maps and can tell you which flood “zone” your property is located.

-Homes located in special flood hazard zones may be eligible for significant discounts based on the finished elevation of the dwelling and the type of foundation.
+Homes located in special flood hazard zones may be eligible for significant discounts.
+These are based on the finished elevation of the dwelling and the type of foundation.
 In short, the higher the elevations of the structure off the ground, the less likely the chance of flood damage and the lower the insurance rate.

 We can review the “flood zone” in which your home is located, determine the structure and foundation type and review some coverage options and deductibles with you.

-Each of the members of our protection team are well versed in giving you the best coverage possible at the least expensive price.
+Our well versed team will find you the best coverage possible at the least expensive price.

 I hope that the information provided here has helped you to gain a greater understanding of flood insurance and how important it is.

-We routinely talk to our customers and friends about this subject and the changes that continue to occur on the federal level.
+We routinely talk to our customers and friends about this flood insurance.
+Wee keep up with the changes that continue to occur on the federal level.

 We are passionate about this subject because of all the situations we have seen during our long experience working here in the Gulf Coast region.
 The various named hurricanes and tropical depressions that have hit us over the years have all done considerable damage to many homes, businesses and other properties in our communities.
 That’s why it is so important to us that you have the best protection possible.

-The good news is that this product is easily available and the trained professionals at Huff Insurance can make it affordable for you!
-Check out the Insurance Quotes section on our website today to find out more and obtain a hassle-free quote from our Flood Insurance Experts.
+The good news is that this product is easily available.
+The trained professionals at Huff Insurance can make it affordable for you!
+Call or fill out the quote form and one of our agents will each out to you.